preeves-splunk/pla1750b/module_1/Module 1 Ingest Actions.md

 index=firewall sourcetype=cisco:estreamer:data
 ```

-Notice how the recent events are smaller now, and any key/value pairs with `N/A`, `null`, or `0`s have been removed from the event.
+Notice how the recent events from the past few minutes are smaller now because the ingest actions rules are taking effect, and any key/value pairs with `N/A`, `null`, or `0`s have been removed from the event.

 ![Splunk Cloud search results of index=firewall sourcetype=cisco:estreamer:data with the search highlighted in red and search results highlighted in green](https://github.com/preeves-splunk/pla1750b/blob/main/module_1/5_3.png?raw=true)